janvmusic/Learning/data-intensive-apps/chapter9.md

 **Totally Ordered Delivery** => Messages are delivered to every node in the same order.

 **State machine replication** => If every message represents a write to the db, and every replica processes the same writes in the same order, the replicas will remain consistent with each other (Aside from any temporary replication lag)

+**Orphaned in-doubt transactions** => Transactions for which the coordinator cannot decide the outcome for whatever reason.

+**Heuristic decisions** => Allowing a participant to unilaterally decide to abort or commit an in-doubt transaction without a definitive decision from the coordinator